gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 ![](resources/seeed-studio-azure-sphere-mini.png)

 1. The green LED, the one closest to the USB plug will start to blink.
-2. The Seeed Studio Azure Sphere Mini developer kit does not have a built in button, so every 10 seconds the blink rate will change automatically.
+2. The Seeed Studio Azure Sphere Mini developer kit does not have a built-in button, so every 10 seconds the blink rate will change automatically.

 ---